 On the topic of Nutrients: the best grown Nepenthes I’ve seen online seem to be actively root fed in low but regular amounts.
 Fish emulsion seems to be a popular option that results in hoggy (very big) plants.
 There’s an interesting discussion at CPUKforum where a grower with an enormous Nepenthes reports, “my Neps that are growing outdoors benefit from fertilization […] I use an organic fish extract […] The fertilizer is applied to the growing medium at half strength every two weeks, or that’s the plan at least, and sometimes it’s poured into the pitchers.
 Here’s one of the fertilized plants.”

-Some people resort to “kelp fertilizer” which is often just potassium with plant hormones, so it’s really not “a fertilizer” (or at least not a full-range fertilizer) and is more like…you eating vitamins and testosterone to bulk up.
-Dosing with plant hormones might be part of the equation, but your plants still need more, like the basic NPK building blocks, to produce mass.
+Some people resort to “kelp fertilizer” which is often just potassium with plant growth hormones (auxins, gibberellins, and cytokinins), so it’s really not “a fertilizer” (or at least not a full-range fertilizer) and is more like…you eating vitamins and taking testosterone to bulk up.
+Dosing with plant hormones might be part of an equation, but your plants still need more, like the basic NPK building blocks, to produce mass.

 Feeding Nepenthes Pitchers

-I feed new pitchers with what I have available… snails & bat guano.
+I feed new pitchers with what I have available… snails, bat guano, insect frass and mealworms.
 Some of my orchid pots have a pest snail problem.
-So, I take the mini bush snails, put them in a glass and I let them dry out.
+So, I take the mini bush snails, put them in a glass until they dry out.
 Then, I add a splash of hydrogen peroxide to kill the snail (which isn’t toxic to the plants later because hydrogen peroxide reduces to oxygen and water).
 What’s left of the dead snail…I feed to the nepenthes.
 Each pitcher gets 1-2 snails.
 I’ll put them inside the mouth with long tweezers and crush the snail so the bits fall into the liquid.

 Nepenthes food: snails & bat guano